nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 ***Note: this tool is in development and everything including the README and the documentation is "under construction"!***

 This is the repository for the pyJSON Schema Loader and JSON Editor - a JSON schema based JSON Editor and Validator.
+Additional information can be found in the [documentation](https://nplathe.github.io/pyJSON-Schema-Loader-and-JSON-Editor/)

 ## About
 This is the pyJSON Schema Loader and JSON Editor - a JSON Schema based JSON editor capable of creating valid JSON from